The Fabulous Minifon Wire Recorder By Protona

 The entire unit is only about 4" wide by 6.75" long by 1.5" deep.
 It uses three batteries, one of which is a special 10.5V cell which ran the motor and is no longer available.
 Any DC power supply can be used to drive the motor.
 The other batteries are a 30V (Eveready No. 413) battery for the "peanut" tube anode which is still made today and a standard 1.5V AA cell for the filament.
 There were lots of variants of these made, as well as great attachments like a wristwatch which was actually microphone in disguise and a tie-clip microphone.
 Later versions used standard recording tape but I just love the wire version.
 Rumor has it that the surveillance term "wearing a wire" is attributed to units like these.
 These were not inexpensive pieces when they were originally sold.
 The list price for this model was around $269 which is about $1600 in present day dollars.
 The quality of manufacturing is quite high, all hand made and very high precision mechanical parts.

-If you want to hear a short recording from the 1950's made on one of these machines which I recently restored just run your mouse pointer over the small box below.
+If you want to hear a short recording from the 1950's made on one of these machines which I recently restored just play the video in the viewer below.
 You will see the player run and hear the recording of a telephone conversation where the caller asks directory assistance for the listing of the "Stockholm Restaurant".
 Apparently this was part of a chain of restaurants during the late 1950's known as the "HOME OF THE FAMOUS SWEDISH SMORGASBORD".
-I find this recording to be of excellent quality, especially considering it was made at least 40 years ago!
+I find this recording to be of excellent quality, especially considering it was made at least 50 years ago!